19mwilliams94/circumscribedman/src/site/notes/05_Gallery.md

     <div class="content">
         <!-- Space for a paragraph or two -->
         <p>I want to learn photography!
-But I rarely go outside to take photos so for now, I'll just share the images and paintings that interest me.
-I'll try to link them to its respective post so at least make this really boring of a website into a more engaging one, I think.
-They say a photograph paints a thousand word so that's a lot of words against my word count!</p>
+But since I rarely go outside to take photos, I'll share images and paintings that interest me for now.
+I’ll try to link each image to its respective post to make this somewhat boring website a bit more engaging.
+They say a photograph is worth a thousand words, so that's a lot of words against my word count!</p>
-        <p> Yep, this is peak braining.</p>
+        <p> Yep, this is peak braining!</p>
         <hr>
     </div>